neuromindlabs/TalkBriefAI/README.md

 </div>

 ## 🔗 Project Deployment
-The project is currently hosted with the help of [2/3.add link]().
-You can access the live version of the application through this link.
+The project is currently hosted with the help of Streamlit.
+You can access the live version of the application through this [link](https://talkbriefai.streamlit.app/).

 ## 📚 Table of Contents